titans-of-code/json-logger/README.md

 # JSON Logger - Mule 4
+> Forked from [mulesoft-consulting/json-logger](https://github.com/mulesoft-consulting/json-logger), which has been archived.
+> This version is vanilla with small modifications the JSON log format.
+> See ./json-logger/README.md for details on the JSON Logger component.

 Drop-in replacement for default Mule Logger that outputs a JSON structure based on a predefined JSON schema.